 In August 2002, Manny Pacquiao participated in an exhibition match against former world champion Jesus Salud, which he won.

-In December 2005, Manny Pacquiao played his first lead role in the film "Lisensyadong Kamao" (Licensed Fist), produced by Violett Films.
+In December 2005, Manny Pacquiao took his first lead role in Violett Films' "Lisensyadong Kamao" (Licensed Fist).

-Between 2005 and 2011, Manny Pacquiao had the most consecutive boxing world title fight victories at different weights, with 15, earning him a Guinness World Record.
+2005 marks the start of Manny Pacquiao having the most consecutive boxing world title fight victories at different weights.

-In 2005, Swimmer Miguel Molina, 2005 Southeast Asian Games' Best Male Athlete, yielded the role of Philippine Delegation's Flag Bearer at Summer Olympics to Manny Pacquiao.
+In 2005, Swimmer Miguel Molina, 2005 Southeast Asian Games' Best Male Athlete, yielded the role to Pacquiao, upon the request of President Gloria Macapagal-Arroyo to national sports officials.

-On April 27, 2006, Manny Pacquiao enlisted as a military reservist in the Philippine Army with the rank of sergeant.
+On April 27, 2006, Manny Pacquiao enlisted as a military reservist in the Philippine Army as a sergeant.

-On June 21, 2006, "Pacquiao: The Movie," a film based on Manny Pacquiao's life starring Jericho Rosales, was released but flopped at the box office.
+On June 21, 2006, "Pacquiao: The Movie", a film based on Manny Pacquiao's life starring Jericho Rosales, was released.
+It was directed by Joel Lamangan but flopped at the box office.

-In 2006, Joanna Rose Bacosa disclosed the existence of her child, Emmanuel Bacosa, with Manny Pacquiao.
+In 2006, Joanna Rose Bacosa disclosed the existence of her child with Manny Pacquiao named Emmanuel "Eman" Bacosa.

 In 2006, Manny Pacquiao was awarded Ring magazine, ESPN and BWAA's Fighter of the Year.

-On February 12, 2007, Manny Pacquiao announced his campaign for a seat in the Philippine House of Representatives for the 1st District of South Cotabato, running under the Liberal Party, later switching to KAMPI.
-He aimed to bridge the gap between local interests and the national government but was ultimately defeated by Darlene Antonino-Custodio.
+On February 12, 2007, Manny Pacquiao announced his campaign for a seat in the Philippine House of Representatives for the 1st District of South Cotabato province, running as a candidate of the Liberal Party faction, later running under KAMPI after being forced to by the courts.

 In February 2007, Manny Pacquiao passed a high school equivalency exam and was awarded a high school diploma by the Department of Education.